-Currently based in San Francisco, John J. Hartford V is a nationally exhibited Artist and Curator, working across mediums with the intention of expanding on frameworks surrounding destruction aesthetics, iconoclasm, and anti-heroism though a scope of what is being termed ‘Post-Opulence’.
+Currently based in San Francisco, John J. Hartford V is a nationally exhibited artist and curator, working across mediums, with an emphasis on the conceptual frameworks surrounding destruction aesthetics, iconoclasm, and anti-art movements, though a scope of what is being termed ‘Post-Opulence’.

-Quickly rising to the top of his undergraduate class, particularly under the mentorship of Robert Poplack, John’s practice broke beyond the formal education structure, into a multi-media independent study of various mediums.
-Conceptually, the practice evolved into its own, and the work began to explore deeper traumas and would thus manifest in hauntingly beautiful ways.
+With an initial background in Theatre and Psychology, John eventually shifted his focus to the Visual Arts, quickly rising to the top of his undergraduate class.
+Particularly under the mentorship of Robert Poplack, John’s practice broke beyond the formal education structure, into a multi-media independent study of various mediums.
+Conceptually, the practice evolved into its own, and the work began to explore deeper meanings within deteriorated states of form.

 In only the beginning years of an individual practice, a large body of work was created which then allowed him to be a part of a number of group exhibitions between both San Francisco and Los Angeles, in addition to a first solo exhibition in Southern California in 2016.
 This would carry him through the rest of his undergraduate career (earning his BFA/Psychology Degree), to remain as a studio/teaching assistant while taking time between programs.
 This, alongside being a part of a number of administrative internships with galleries such as PACE and Southern Exposure.